ianwalkeruk/exchangerate/client/README.md

 - **Bearer Token Authentication**: Securely authenticate with your API key in the Authorization header
 - **In-URL Authentication**: Alternative authentication method with API key in the URL
 - **Comprehensive API Coverage**: Access all Exchange Rate API endpoints
+- **Caching Support**: Built-in caching to comply with API terms of use and improve performance
 - **Idiomatic Rust**: Type-safe API with proper error handling
 - **Async/Await**: Built on tokio and reqwest for efficient async operations
 - **Builder Pattern**: Flexible client configuration